zymbit-applications/aws-credentials-provider/README.md

 - Attach policy to device cert
 - Curl credential provider url using TLS to receive AWS device credentials

+## Global AWS Setup

+### Prerequisites
+This global setup can be done anywhere with AWS CLI v2 installed.

 ### Create a private certificate authority

 **Copy the lines below into a script called mk_ca.sh.**